 Find out the severity of your symptoms with this free online test

-CSP patients tend to withdraw from their social circles as the intensity of the disorder escalates.
-Their entire day is driven by the picking cycle and even the most rigid schedule can come to a screeching halt the moment a wayward blemish hints of imminent appearance.
+People with compulsive skin picking tend to withdraw from their social circles as the intensity of the disorder escalates.
+They know the behaviors are undesirable, they understand that blemished skin makes others uncomfortable, and they feel guilt and shame because they cannot stop.
+Their entire day is driven by the picking cycle and even the most rigid schedule can come to a screeching halt the moment a wayward blemish appears.
 The psychological trauma compulsive skin picking causes can carry over into a student's school work and related activities.
 Adults are likely to face performance issues on the job and in other social circles.
 Compulsive skin picking causes problems on the job, too, sometimes even before a job is offered.
 A person's appearance is an important consideration for many professional positions.
-Sad though it is, many people, including perspective employers, still consider CSP a bad habit or evidence of poor personal grooming habits.
-A highly qualified applicant with evidence of CSP on his or her face may not land the job, simply because of the general population's misperception and misunderstanding of the disorder.
-Some people fear the look of compulsive skin picking, afraid that it might be contagious.
-Some people who have it wish it were contagious.
-After all, once a contagious disease has run its course, it goes away.
+Despite the unfortunate nature of snap first impressions, many people, including perspective employers, still consider skin picking a bad habit or evidence of poor personal grooming habits.
+A highly qualified applicant with evidence of skin picking on his or her face may not land the job, simply because of the general population's misperception and misunderstanding of the disorder.
+Some people do not recognize the look of compulsive skin picking, and instead feel afraid that a person's appearance is evidence of a disease that could be spread throughout the office.
+Therefore, even if nothing is said to a person with skin picking disorder, there is the constant worry of being judged by appearance and fearing that others will know about their picking habits and judge them for it.

 For more information about the effects and damage caused by compulsive skin picking, get the Complete Guide to Picking Disorders today.